-After hitting a peak 30,000 serious crimes in 2002, Cincinnati’s crime rate is finally decreasing.
-That doesn’t mean they’re low, however: According to Neighborhood Scout, Cincinnati residents still have a 1 in 19 chance of being a victim of property crime (double the national average).
-If you live in the city, a home security system can make all the difference in ensuring that you’re one of the lucky 18.
+After hitting a peak of 30,000 serious crimes in 2002, Cincinnati’s crime rate is finally decreasing.
+That doesn’t mean they’re low, however: According to Neighborhood Scout, Cincinnati residents still have a 1 in 22 chance of being a victim of property crime (more than double the national average).
+If you live in the city, a home security system can make all the difference in reducing the chance of a crime occurring on your property.

 This can be an ever-present concern, especially for those living in the Midwest.
-According to a Reviews.com survey conducted earlier this year, 73% of Midwesterners polled said they have never owned a home security system.
-To find the best home security systems in Cincinnati, we dug into the nation’s largest providers and compared customer service ratings, technology offerings, and ease of use.
+According to a Reviews.com survey, 73% of Midwesterners polled said they have never owned a home security system.
+To find the best providers of home security in Cincinnati, we dug into the nation’s largest providers and compared customer service ratings, technology offerings, and ease of use.
 All four of our top picks are safe bets, but choosing the best security system for you will depend on your personal priorities.

 Vivint is our pick for smart homes and high-tech automation.
 And if you prioritize customer service, or if you require lots of information and support, we recommend Frontpoint.
 If you’re looking for a company that can ward off criminals on brand reputation alone, ADT is for you.
 Finally, if you want a hassle-free security solution you’ll be served best by SimpliSafe.